DaleBingham/peopleapi-jenkins-auto-deploy/README.md

 # People API .NET Core and MSSQL Express Linux
 This is a single .net core API microservice with SQL Server Express on Linux backend as a POC.
 It is to show how to do a single API around a particular domain with a database that is its own.
 This requires Docker, .NET Core 2.1 (or latest), and a web browser to run.
 Optionally you can use a SQL tool such as SQL Server Management Studio to view the database if you so desire.
-Copied from https://github.com/DaleBingham/microservice-with-mssqldb.
+Forked from https://github.com/Cingulara/peopleapi-jenkins-auto-deploy.

 Optionally, point Jenkins to the Jenkinsfile and setup your environment to match.
 You will need a token for a user to go into Jenkins for the authentication to OpenShift.